 From the gently sloping roofs of a neighborhood shopping center to enormous sprawling commercial buildings, there are huge differences in roof construction and the material types used.
 At King Energy, our mission is to transform unused commercial rooftops into income-generating space by renting the roof.
-We look at every rooftop as an opportunity, however in practice some roofs are better than others installing commercial-scale solar panels.
+We look at every rooftop as an opportunity; however, in practice, some roofs are better than others for installing commercial-scale solar panels.
 If you’re interested in leasing your rooftop to King Energy, here are some factors to consider with regard to roof construction and materials.

 Flat rooftops are absolutely ideal for commercial-scale solar installations.
 This is mostly what we see on commercial buildings, especially large shopping malls, retail centers, warehouses, and other large commercial buildings.
 For the most part, solar panels on flat rooftops can be installed using a racking system that doesn’t require piercing the roof membrane.
 They are held down by ballasts (i.e. cinder blocks) spaced out so as not to put too much weight on the roof.

 If the roof is located in a high-wind area, King Energy will hire a professional roofing partner to install a few attachments in the corners to stabilize the solar panels.

 A racking system for a solar project on a large flat roof.

 On sloped roofs the racks must be secured to the roofing materials.
 For this, standing seam metal roofs are ideal.
 Standing seam allows us to clip the solar panel racks into the metal seams without needing to drill into the roofing material itself.
 If the roof is both sloped and does not contain metal seams, it will require drilling the racks through the roofing material to secure the solar panels.
 Sloped roofs with tile shingles are the most difficult to prepare for installation and are not usually cost effective with today’s racking technology.